What is Digital Manufacturing?

 Digital manufacturing, also known as Industry 4.0, is the integration of technologies into the production process to make plant operations more flexible, efficient, and resilient in the face of changing market demands.

 Enabling the factory of the future

 As new technologies become available, manufacturers have new opportunities to enhance their competitiveness.
-Digital manufacturing initiatives can help companies optimise operations and gain faster time to insight from their manufacturing data.
-Thanks to the Industrial Internet of Things (IIoT), analytics, artificial intelligence (AI) and edge computing, manufacturers can now digitise plant floor operations, processes and even the products themselves.
+Digital manufacturing initiatives can help companies optimize operations and gain faster time to insight from their manufacturing data.
+Thanks to the Industrial Internet of Things (IIoT), analytics, artificial intelligence (AI), and edge computing, manufacturers can now digitize plant floor operations, processes, and even the products themselves.

 Bridging the digital and industrial worlds